ph1losof/ecolog.nvim/README.md

 ## 🛠️ Author Setup

-It's author's (`philosofonusus`) personal setup for ecolog.nvim if you don't want to think much of a setup and reading docs:
+It's author's (`philosofonusus`) personal setup for ecolog.nvim, it is opionated.
+However, it usefull to quickly get started especially if you don't want to think much of a setup and reading docs:

 > **Note**: Additional setup is required for [nvim-cmp](#nvim-cmp-integration) and [statusline](#statusline-integration) integrations.